 These are aggregations of melanin, the brown pigment manufactured by the melanocytes of the dermis that give the skin its characteristic color (if one had no melanin at all one would be albino).
 But when melanin begins to accumulate in uneven distributions it will mar the appearance of the face and make it look old.
 This is also true of another very revealing location - the hands.

-The AURA laser is especially efficient at resonating with the melanin molecule and breaking it up and the darker the lesion, the easier it is to treat – there is more melanin under the beam to react with each pulse of the laser.
+The EXCEL laser is especially efficient at resonating with the melanin molecule and breaking it up and the darker the lesion, the easier it is to treat – there is more melanin under the beam to react with each pulse of the laser.

 As Dr. Heisler treats the brown spots they will immediately get a little darker (the melanin protein denaturing) and the surrounding skin will get a little pink.
 That is the desired result.
 The brown spots will then either fade or, more likely, flake off over the next week or two.